KnowEnG/Spreadsheets_Transformation/docs/notebook_Readme.md

-# KnowEnG's Spreadsheets Transformation Jupyter notebook-operation of pipeline
+# KnowEnG's Spreadsheets Transformation Jupyter notebook

 This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, Spreadsheets Transformation Pipeline.